 Meserani Snake Park Tours

 The snake park is located 25km west of Arusha on the route to the Serengeti and Ngorongoro crater.
-Traveler to Meserani Snake Park can feed baboons, hold wild tortoises and get up close with dozens of slithering snakes.
+Travel to Meserani Snake Park can feed baboons, hold wild tortoises, and get up close with dozens of slithering snakes.
 Expert guides explain the difference between each of the species protected at Meserani and explore the necessary steps to protect people from their poison.

 - Private safari guide